smplgdev/couple-cash/README.md

 - [x] Add linked users model
 - [x] Access only for linked users
 - [x] GUI for adding expenses (buttons, text fields, etc.)
-- [x] GUI for linking partner's account
 - [x] Possibility to choose whether to split the expense or not (three modes: pay for myself, pay for my partner, split the expense)
 - [x] Add GUI button to show the current difference (how much you owe or owe you)
-- [ ] Export data to Notion
+- [x] Export data to Notion
+- [x] Add files to deploy the project
+- [ ] Filter notification of new expense (only split and for partner)
+- [ ] Subcategory for Food category
+- [ ] GUI for subcategory creation for other categories
 - [ ] Support different currencies

-- [x] Add files to deploy the project
+scaling:
+- [ ] Ininitial Notion DB creation by structure
-- [ ] Notifications about new expenses
+- [ ] GUI for linking partner's account